What is Dance In Israel?

 Secondly, because it is online, Dance In Israel will be a dynamic resource.
 It will continue to develop and grow with new content over time.
 It will also facilitate dialogue among practitioners, writers, and enthusiasts through comments on blog posts and other interactive elements on the website.

-What kind of dance will be featured on Dance In Israel?
+What kind of dance is featured on Dance In Israel?

-Dance In Israel will focus on concert dance, an umbrella term for genres of dance which are performed on the concert stage.
+Dance In Israel focuses on concert dance, an umbrella term for genres of dance which are performed on the concert stage.
 Some examples of concert dance are contemporary dance, modern dance, ballet, jazz, and tap dance.

 About the founders